tymyrddin/blue/source/docs/stormforge/waters.md

 ## Currents and countercurrents

-**Purpose:** Explore hidden forces shaping behaviour — policies, culture, or unspoken rules that push or pull the group.
+**Purpose:** Explore hidden forces shaping behaviour: policies, culture, or unspoken rules that push or pull the group.

 **Method:**

 * Participants write down forces that propel the group forward and forces that hold it back.